 In May 1840 he was granted the licence for an Inn in the township of Paterson under the sign of Wratting Hall.
 He may have built this Inn but there is no information as to location.

-A publican's license was granted to Robert Murray for Wratting Hall in June 1841.
+A publican's licence was granted to Robert Murray for Wratting Hall in June 1841.
 He had previously (in 1840) held the licence for the Hinton Hotel.

-In 1842 John Rawlins Burgis was granted a publican's license for the Wellington Inn.
+John Rawlins Burgis was granted a publican's licence for the Wellington Inn in 1842.